trombik/ansible-vm-packer-build/README.md

 The project provides not only means to build reproducible images, also means to verify the results by written specs.

+## Support policy

+As described in the Purposes, platforms in the project are primary targets of my `ansible-role-*`.
+The targeted platforms are:

+* FreeBSD
+* OpenBSD
+* Ubuntu
+* CentOS

+A platform release remains in the repository as long as the image is able to built, even when the release is no longer officially supported.

+A platform release will be removed from the repository when:

+* The installation resource of the release is not available (ISO image is not available)
+* The build fails due to external factors (package repository does not support the release)

+The project support officially _deprecated_ releases just for development purpose only.

 ## Usage

 Choose a directory to keep vendor files.
 Here, `vendor` in the project